Train Support Vector Machines Using Classification Learner App

 Use the scatter plot to visualize which variables are useful for predicting the response.
 Select different variables in the X- and Y-axis controls.
 Observe which variables separate the class colors most clearly.

-To create a selection of SVM models, on the Classification Learner tab, in the Model Type section, click the down arrow to expand the list of classifiers, and under Support Vector Machines, click All SVMs.
+Train a selection of SVM models.
+On the Learn tab, in the Models section, click the arrow to expand the list of classifiers, and under Support Vector Machines, click All SVMs.
+Then, in the Train section, click Train All and select Train All.

-Classification Learner trains one of each nonoptimizable SVM classification option in the gallery, and highlights the best score.
-The app outlines in a box the Accuracy score of the best model.
+Classification Learner trains one of each SVM option in the gallery, as well as the default fine tree model.
+In the Models pane, the app outlines in a box the Accuracy (Validation) score of the best model.
+Classification Learner also displays a validation confusion matrix for the first SVM model (Linear SVM).

-Choose the best model in the History list.
-To try to improve the model further, try changing SVM settings.
-On the Classification Learner tab, in the Model Type section, click Advanced.
-Try changing a setting, then train the new model by clicking Train.
+Choose the best model in the Models pane.
+To try to improve the model further, try changing its hyperparameters.
+First, duplicate the best model by right-clicking the model and selecting Duplicate.
+Then, try changing a hyperparameter setting in the model Summary tab.
+Train the new model by clicking Train All and selecting Train Selected in the Train section.
 For information on settings, see Support Vector Machines.

 To examine the code for training this classifier, click Generate Function.
 For SVM models, see also Generate C Code for Prediction.